-Our approach of approximating the expectation in (4.1) is based on hierarchical deterministic quadratures, namely i) an ASGQ using the same construction as in [27] and ii) a randomized QMC based on lattice rules.
-In Section 4.1 we describe the ASGQ method in our context, and in Section 4.2 we provide details on the implemented QMC method.
+Our approach of approximating the expectation in (4.1) is based on hierarchical deterministic quadratures, namely i) ASGQ using the same construction in [22] and ii) randomized QMC based on lattice rules.
+We describe the ASGQ method in our context in Section 4.1, and in Section 4.2 we provide details on the implented QMC method.
 To make an effective use of either the ASGQ or the QMC method, we apply two techniques to overcome the issue of facing a high dimensional integrand due to the discretization scheme used for simulating the rBergomi dynamics.
-The first consists in applying a hierarchical path generation method, based on a Brownian bridge construction, with the aim of reducing the effective dimension, as described in Section 4.3.
-The second technique consists in applying Richardson extrapolation to reduce the bias, resulting in reducing the maximum number of dimensions needed for the integration problem.
-Details about the Richardson extrapolation are provided in Section 4.4.
+The first consists of applying a hierarchical path generation method, based on Brownian bridge (Bb) construction, with the aim of reducing the effective dimension, as described in Section 4.3.
+The second technique consists of applying Richardson extrapolation to reduce the bias, resulting in reducing the maximum number of dimensions needed for the integration problem.
+Details about Richardson extrapolation are provided in Section 4.4.

-If we denote by $\mathcal{E}{\text{tot}}$ the total error of approximating the expectation in (2.4), using the ASGQ estimator, $Q_N$ (defined by (4.4)), then we obtain a natural error decomposition where $\mathcal{E}Q$ is the quadrature error, $\mathcal{E}B$ is the bias, $TOL{ASGQ}$ is a user-selected tolerance for the ASGQ method, and $C{RB}^N$ is the biased price computed with N time steps, as given by (4.1).
+If we denote by $\mathcal{E}{tot}$ the total error of approximating the expectation in (2.4) using the ASGQ estimator, $Q_N$ , then we have a natural error decomposition where $\mathcal{E}Q$ is the quadrature error, $\mathcal{E}B$ is the bias, TOLASGQ is a user selected tolerance for the ASGQ method, and $C{\text{RB}}^N$ is the biased price computed with N time steps as given by (4.1).